 It is important to understand that Quanta's business is typically influenced by seasonal factors.
 These factors include influences due to weather, capital expenditure spending patterns, bidding seasons, and holidays.
-Typically, the first quarter of the year is the slowest for Quanta, since weather is typically cold, snowy, or wet, and the bidding season for projects to commence throughout the year is just beginning.
-The second quarter is typically better than the first, as some projects begin, but cold and wet weather can often impact second quarter productivity.
-The third quarter is typically the best of the year, as projects are in full swing and weather is typically accommodating to work on projects.
-The fourth quarter of the year is typically not as good as the third, but a bit better than the second.
-Projects begin to complete in the fourth quarter, things tend to slow due to the holiday season, and weather can sometimes impact work.
-However, the fourth quarter can remain robust if some of Quanta's customers have not yet finished spending their budget, and they race to spend their remaining funds.
-The Company would note that it has not experienced these normal seasonal patterns for the last few years due to the meltdown in the telecommunications industry, slowing on the cable television side of the business, and starts and stops from the utility sector as they have dealt with challenging economic and capital market conditions.
+Typically, Quanta's revenues are lowest in the first quarter of the year because cold, snowy or wet conditions cause delays.
+The second quarter is typically better than the first, as some projects begin, but continued cold and wet weather can often impact second quarter productivity.
+The third quarter is typically the best of the year, as a greater number of projects are underway and weather is more accommodating to work on projects.
+Revenues during the fourth quarter of the year are typically lower than the third quarter but higher than the second quarter.
+Many projects are completed in the fourth quarter and revenues often are positively impacted by customers seeking to spend their capital budget before the end of the year; however, the holiday season and inclement weather sometimes can cause delays.